ilyailyaovch/ilyailyaovch/README.md

 ### 💻 About Me :
 - ✈Specialist in Aircraft control systems
-- ✅ I'm a graduate of School 21 (Moscow)
+- ✅ Graduate of School 21 and Yandex School (Moscow)
-- 🌍 Student of L'école42 (Paris)
+- 🌍 Graduate of L'école42 (Paris)
 - 🍏 I’m really into IOS development
 - 🧑 I’m looking to work on real-world projects and contribute to open-source projects with great people